-The benefits of network utility activities, including renewable energy generation activities, are recognised by enabling them to establish, operate and upgrade efficiently and effectively, while:

-- a. achieving the amenity and character objectives for the zone, to the degree practicable; and - b. achieving the relevant objectives and policies for any applicable overlay zone, scheduled site, or mapped area, for those areas.
+Network utility activities, including renewable energy generation activities, are able to establish, operate and upgrade efficiently and effectively, while minimising, as far as practicable, any adverse effects on the amenity and character of the zone; and, where located in an overlay zone, scheduled site, or mapped area, meeting the relevant objectives and policies for those areas.

+politico lei alloco di cae.
 Policy 5.2.1.1 Encourage the use and development of renewable energy generation.
-Policy 5.2.1.2 Provide for network utility activities throughout the city where: a. this will have positive effects on economic, social and cultural well-being, public health and safety, or resilience of communities; and b. recognising their functional needs and operational needs, effects can be adequately managed in line with policies 5.2.1.3, 5.2.1.4, 5.2.1.5, 5.2.1.6, 5.2.X.4, 5.2.X.5, 5.2.X.X and the objectives and policies of any relevant overlay zone, scheduled site or mapped area.
+Policy 5.2.1.2 Enable network utility activities throughout the city where effects can be adequately managed in line with policies 5.2.1.3, 5.2.1.4, 5.2.1.5, 5.2.1.6, 5.2.2.2 and the objectives and policies of any relevant overlay zones, scheduled sites or mapped areas.
 Policy 5.2.1.3 Require underground or internal network utilities and network utility structures - small scale to be designed and located to enable the provision of network utilities while avoiding or, where avoidance is not practicable, adequately mitigating adverse effects on the amenity and character of the zone.
 Policy 5.2.1.4 Require substations, underground or internal network utilities and network utility structures - small scale to be located, designed, and operated to ensure any risk to health and safety is avoided or minimised as far as practicable.
 Policy 5.2.1.5 Only allow network utility structures - large scale (in all zones), network utility poles and masts - small scale (in residential and recreation zones), and substations (other than in industrial zones) where the activity is designed and located to avoid or, if avoidance is not practicable, adequately mitigate: a. adverse effects on visual amenity and the character of the zone in which the activity is located; and b. adverse effects on the amenity of any surrounding residential activities.
 Policy 5.2.1.6 Only allow new network utilities or additions to existing network utilities in transition overlay zones where network utilities are located to support a logical and efficient future pattern of development.